 This Bursary recognizes the critical importance of networking to further one’s career by providing two bursaries to support registration and participation at the DC annual conference for members currently enrolled in an accredited internship or practicum program.

-This award, presented by the Canadian Foundation for Dietetic Research, recognizes the personal achievement of a dietetic intern or practicum student for a research project.
-There is one award available for each of the six DC Regions.
-The National Morgan Medal winner receives a cash prize.
-The National Morgan Medal winner is announced at the DC Conference.
+In honour and memory of the late Susan Morgan, and presented by the Canadian Foundation for Dietetic Research, this award recognizes the personal achievement of a dietetic intern or practicum student for a research project.

 DC Networks Student Scholarships

 The DC Student Network in partnership with many other DC Networks is pleased to provide student members of DC with the opportunity to experience the DC National Conference.
 Attending the conference is a great way to network with professionals, learn about new research in the field, and to develop your professional toolkit.